sashakaplan1/sashaGIS/README.md

   <img src="https://user-images.githubusercontent.com/96799772/147786325-8d1d9dee-20b4-426e-9cfd-5788475ea524.png"/>
 </p>

-* Red areas - western districts such as Colombo, Gampaha, some parts of Kalutara, northwestern district such as Kurunegala, Sabraragamu districts such as Patnapura and Kegalle.
-These areas have a higher percentage of households in poverty when percentage of agricultural households is high.
+* Background:  To investigate the relationship between percetage of people in poverty vs percentage of agricultutral households in Sri Lanka by district
-* Blue areas - north central districts such as Polonnarawu and Anuradhapura, northwestern districts such as Kurunelga and Puttalam, southern districts such as Galle, Matara, and Hambantota, Sabaragamu disticts such as Ratnapura, and Uva districts such as Monaragala.
+* Data: Sri Lanka districts / demographic information
-These areas have lower poverty when percentage of agricultural households is low.
+* Results: Red areas have a higher percentage of households in poverty when percentage of agricultural households is high.
+While, blue areas have lower poverty when percentage of agricultural households is low.

 # Project 7: Point Patterns in Fire Analysis - Density